(La Historia Detrás)

-I’m an immigrant who has been living in New York for almost twenty years.
-Nowadays, unfortunately, “immigrant” has become a bad word.
-But during my firsts days living in NY, somehow, I felt that I had finally found a city where I belonged.
+Born in Lima, Peru, I’m an immigrant who has been living in New York for almost twenty years.
+Even during my first days here, despite the newness of the culture, the large scale and crowded streets, I felt somehow I had found my true home.

 Chris Yong-García | Project Leader